-Ms Carol Yang Xiao-Qing Independent Director
+Ms Carol Yang Xiao-Qing | Independent Director

-(Appointed as Director in 2005, re-elected in 2015 and subject to retirement and re-election in 2017)
+(Appointed as Director in 2005, and re-elected in 2017)

-Ms Carol Yang Xiao-Qing was appointed as an Independent Director of the Company on 1 May 2005 and Chairman of the Nominating Committee on 14 August 2012.
+Ms Carol Yang Xiao-Qing was appointed an Independent Director of the Company on 1 May 2005 and Chairman of the Nominating Committee on 14 August 2012.
 She is a member of the Audit and Remuneration Committees.

 Ms Yang is the Chief Executive Officer of Galaxaco China Group LLC, a project development and consulting firm with offices in Beijing and San Francisco.
 Ms Yang has extensive experience in inbound investments, international trade and state regulatory matters in China.
-She held directorships in SchauenburgTruplast Hose Technology Ltd, Guangzhou GISE Gas Ltd., Asian Light Group Limited and Shanghai AKA Mechanical and Electric Co., Ltd. for the last five years.
+She held directorships in Schauenburg Truplast Hose Technology Ltd, Guangzhou GISE Gas Ltd., Asian Light Group Limited and Shanghai AKA Mechanical and Electric Co., Ltd. for the last five years.